bowo-prasetyo/forkbuild/docs/Architecture.md

 they are transient navigation observations local to a spatial viewing session.
 As of 0.1.31, SpatialInspectionState joins this group.
 As of 0.1.32, SpatialEditingContext completes it — describing what the viewer can currently do to a selected object.
+As of 0.1.36, SpatialSelectionState and SpatialEditingContext can carry multi-selection references through items[] while still exposing a primary item for single-selection UI.
 All spatial state is runtime-only and never serialized into the Protocol.

 Spatial Selection Invariant